chiedo/rails-api-starter/README.md

 1. Make sure you have an `RAILS_ENV` environment variable set on your machine and have it set to 'development'.

+1. Update config/database.yml where applicable.
+Mainly, you will want to change the default database name from rails_api_starter to something else.

-2. Install your packages by running `bundle install`.
+1. Install your packages by running `bundle install`.

-3. Make sure you have Mysql installed.
+1. Make sure you have Mysql installed.

-4. Create the database with `bundle exec rake db:create`
+1. Create the database with `bundle exec rake db:create`

-5. Migrate the database with `bundle exec rake db:migrate`
+1. Migrate the database with `bundle exec rake db:migrate`

-6. To get seed data run. `bundle exec rake db:seed`
+1. To get seed data run. `bundle exec rake db:seed`

-7. You can override any environment variables such as the mysql port with a dotenv file if you wish.
+1. You can override any environment variables such as the mysql port with a dotenv file if you wish.
 [Read more](https://github.com/bkeepers/dotenv)

-8. Add your pre-push hook by creating a file by the name of ```.git/hooks/pre-push```
+1. Add your pre-push hook by creating a file by the name of ```.git/hooks/pre-push```

   ```
   #!/bin/bash